rdkcentral/rdk-halif-rmf_audio_capture/docs/pages/halSpec.md

 ## Description

 AudioCapture `HAL` must deliver a constant stream of raw audio data (`PCM`) to the caller.
 The purpose of audio capture is to tap the final mix of the decoded audio.
 The audio data delivered via this interface is required to track as closely as possible, i. e., minimal latency, to the audio that's being rendered by the device at a given point of time.
+AudioCapture must support capture of primary audio, and may optionally support auxiliary audio (alternate language audio tracks etc.) as well.
+Where auxiliary audio is supported, `HAL` must be able to support concurrent capture sessions for both primary and auxiliary audio.
+However, caller will not seek to open more than one instance of a capture per source at any point of time.
 ![RMF_AudioCapture data schematic](images/RMF_AudioCapture_HAL_audio_flow.png)

 ## Component Runtime Execution Requirements